 Friends, you’re in luck.
 We’ve just finished an entire article about the benefits that clever use of images can bring to your customers, your search engine results and eventually, your bottom line.

-Make you you check it out, there’s some super practical tips and a bunch of insights from an ecommerce content marketing expert.
+Make you check it out, there are some super practical tips and a bunch of insights from an eCommerce content marketing expert.

 Optimising what goes on the page